evant/parsnip/README.md

 ### Built in xml adapters
 Parsnip has built-in support for reading and writing
-- primative types
+- primitive types
 - arrays, collections and lists
 - Strings
 - enums

 It supports classes by writing them out field-by-field.
-Primaitves will be written out as attributes by default, classes will be written out as tags.
+Primitives will be written out as attributes by default, classes will be written out as tags.

 If you have these classes:
 ```java